Tahmasp I: Coinage

 Tahmasp I's coins were characterised by the region they were minted in.
 The akçe was used in Shirvan; in Mazandaran, tanka was minted, and Khuzestan used the larin currency.
 By the 1570s, most of these autonomous monetary were unified.
 The weight of the shahi coins decreased significantly from 7.88 g at the beginning of Tahmasp's reign to 2.39 g in the western parts of the realm and 2.92 g in the east at the end.
-These weight reductions were the results of Ottoman and Uzbek invasions as well as the Ottoman trade ban which had a devastating impact on trade, and thus on the shah’s revenues.
+These weight reductions were the results of Ottoman and Uzbek invasions as well as the Ottoman trade ban which had a devastating impact on trade, and thus on the shah's revenues.
 According the Venetian Michel Membré, no merchant could have travelled to Iran through Ottoman borders without permission from the sultan.
 All travellers were stopped and arrested if they had no royal permit.

 In his coins, Arabic is no longer the only language used, in his fals (folus-i shahi) coins, the phrase "May be eternally [condemned] to the damnation of God / He, who alters [the rate of] the royal folus" is minted in Persian.
 Old copper coins were released anew with the countermarks folus-i shahi, 'adl-e shahi, etc. that showed their new value.

 Family

-Tahmasp, unlike his ancestors who married Turkomans, took Georgians and Circassians as wives; most of his children had Caucasian mothers.
+Tahmasp, unlike his ancestors who married Turkomans, also took Georgians and Circassians as wives; most of his children had Caucasian mothers.
 His only Turkoman consort was his chief wife, Sultanum Begum of the Mawsillu tribe (a marriage of state), who gave birth to two sons: Mohammad Khodabanda and Ismail II.
 Tahmasp had a poor relationship with Ismail, whom he imprisoned on suspicion that his son might attempt a coup against him.
 However, he was attentive to his other children; On his orders, his daughters were instructed in administration, art, and scholarship, and Haydar Mirza (his favourite son, born of a Georgian slave) participated in state affairs.